amejiarosario/dsa.js-data-structures-algorithms-javascript/notes.md

-## Algorithms
-1. Searching algorithms (WIP)
-2. Sorting algorithms (WIP)

 # Roadmap
+- [ ] TreeSet should be able to store objects.
+Does it need a comparator? on BST in case node's values are not just numbers but also objects.
 - [ ] Refactor LinkedList.remove().
 It's doing to much maybe it can be refactor in terms of removeByPosition and indexOf
-- [ ] Use comparators on BST in case node's values are not just numbers but also objects.
 - [ ] Writeup on balancing trees
 - [ ] More algorithm and datastructres!
 Greedy, Divide and Conquer etc.
 - [ ] Algorithms visualizations like https://bost.ocks.org/mike/algorithms/

+## Algorithms
+1. Searching algorithms (WIP)
+2. Sorting algorithms (WIP)

 Compare content with:
 - [ ]	https://adrianmejia.com/blog/2018/04/28/data-structures-time-complexity-for-beginners-arrays-hashmaps-linked-lists-stacks-queues-tutorial/#Stacks